roberto-goncalves/employee-manager/README.md

 - Integration tests is on src/tests
 - The logging is configured also on MetricFilter
 - The CSV file is loaded from the Spring Boot Application at runtime and inserted on MongoDB
+- Regarding to Docker, there is a exemple of running with mvn package (which will be transfered to container) and --build will rebuilt the image (if there is a need of reloading the code)

 ### The vRO Workflow